 Forensic scientists assisting crime investigations may work in one of a few organisations.

-- The Institute of Environmental Science and Research (ESR), a Crown research institute, provides forensic services to the New Zealand Police.
+- ESR, a Crown research institute, provides forensic services to the New Zealand Police.

-Forensic scientists who do research in forensic techniques work at universities or Crown research institutes.
+- Forensic scientists who do research into forensic techniques work at universities or Crown research institutes.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)